-This article gives a step-by-step breakdown of how to run one of these events and a few ideas on making your next bowl-a-thon a success.
-With a well-thought-out plan and some creativity, your next bowling fundraiser can be an exciting evening for all involved.
+This article gives a step-by-step breakdown of how to run these events and a few ideas on making your next bowl-a-thon a success.
+With a well-thought-out fundraising strategy and some creativity, your next bowling fundraiser can be an exciting evening for all involved.

 Bowl-a-thons are the perfect combination of traditional bowling events with new online fundraising campaigns.
 Bowling events have always been a way to bring all ages together.
 Now, with peer-to-peer and crowdfunding campaigns, people from across the country can get in on the fun.

 There are bowling alleys everywhere, and your supporters can encourage their community to participate in the bowl-a-thon to help your organization.

 The possibilities for fundraising are endless with these events.
 Nonprofits can raise funds with bowling event tickets, donations from people’s families and friends, and any games they can add to the evening.